joejenett/i.webthings/privacy_policy/index.md

 ### Comments

-When visitors leave comments on the sites we collect the data shown in the comments form, and also the visitor’s IP address and browser user agent string to help spam detection.
+If applicable, when visitors leave comments on the sites, we collect the data shown in the comments form, and also the visitor’s IP address and browser user agent string to help in spam detection and management.

 An anonymized string created from your email address (also called a hash) may be provided to the Gravatar service to see if you are using it.
 The Gravatar service privacy policy is available here: <a href='https://automattic.com/privacy/' target='_blank' class='url' rel="noopener noreferrer">https://automattic.com/privacy/</a>.
 After approval of your comment, your profile picture is visible to the public in the context of your comment.

-### Media

-If you upload images to the websites, you should avoid uploading images with embedded location data (EXIF GPS) included.
-Visitors to the websites can download and extract any location data from images on the websites.

 ### Contact forms

 If you use our Contact forms, your name and email address is collected along with your message(s).
-We consider your message(s) and other information provided to be private and confidential and treat them as such.
+We consider your message(s) and other information provided to be private and confidential and treat them as such (unless you specify otherwise).

 ## How your personal data is used